yassinedoghri/codeigniter-vite

 README

-Easily manage and bundle JavaScript, TypeScript and CSS files with a Resources folder in your CodeIgniter app:
+Easily organize and bundle JavaScript, TypeScript, and CSS files within a resources folder at the root of your CodeIgniter4 project:

-├── static # static files you want to copy as is
+├── static/ # files you want to copy as is.
+Eg. images, fonts, etc.

 🚀 Getting started